rosenberg9/rosenberg9.github.io/_posts/2025-04-26-My_first_post.md

 ## Day 4

 On our final morning in Québec City, the weather was abysmal.
 Cold, rainy, windy.
 Luckily, this was a travel day, and I did not have any site-seeing planned.
-Before I left though, I grabbed sandwiches from <a href = "https://laplaceboutiquegourmande.com/">La Place Boutique Gourmande<\a>, an artisan grocery store with an assortment of tasty spreads, sauces and prepared foods.
+Before I left though, I grabbed sandwiches from <a href = "https://laplaceboutiquegourmande.com/">La Place Boutique Gourmande</a>, an artisan grocery store with an assortment of tasty spreads, sauces and prepared foods.